jakob-fyi/ng-adv/demos/08-reusability/02-nx/readme.md

 nx serve tutorial-app -o
 ```

-> Note: Keep the tutorital-app running in the background, just like you would do when using Angular CLI.
+> Note: Keep the tutorial-app running in the background, just like you would do when using Angular CLI.

 Test the app using Jest (default)